Our Safeguarding Aim

 Personal Care - Merryfields school have a personal care policy and pupils requiring support with personal care have an individualised Personal Care Plan, created in partnership with parents and relevant Health professionals.

-Our Deputy Designated Safeguarding Lead is Neil Branningan.
+Our Deputy Designated Safeguarding Leads are Neil Branningan and Nicole Minor

-Our Safeguarding Local Academy Board Member is Dave Humphries
+Our Safeguarding Local Academy Board Member is Karen Armitt

 Click here to see our Keeping Safe at School Poster for pupils.